mavnn/mavnn.github.com/source/_posts/2013-07-12-fscheck-breaking-your-code-in-new-and-exciting-ways.markdown

 * Repeatedly calling the code with the same input xml document and the same input text should always give us the same result.
 I.E., the code should be idempotent.
 * Our code should never remove nodes from the XML.
 The result document will always be the same or longer than the original.
 * The input is supplied by the customer.
-It's about as trust worthy as a hungry stoat on speed.
+It's about as trustworthy as a hungry stoat on speed.

 ### Let's get started